 - Infrastructure: Industrial machinery, warehouses, offices.

-- State of Disrepair: Rusty equipment, partially collapsed buildings.
+- State of disrepair: Rusty equipment, partially collapsed buildings.

 - Access: Restricted, requiring caution and discretion.

-4: The Abandoned Station of Vigny
+4: The Abandoned Vigny Station

 Site Features